OpenNewsLabs/autoEdit_2/README.md

 ## Ready to use release

-see [releases section](https://github.com/OpenNewsLabs/autoEdit_2/releases) to downlaod latest packaged version ready to use.
+See [releases section](https://github.com/OpenNewsLabs/autoEdit_2/releases) to downlaod latest packaged version ready to use.
 All you need to get started is IBM Watson API Blumix keys.
 [Check out the guide section on this](https://opennewslabs.github.io/autoEdit_2/user_manual/setup.html)

 And the [user manual](https://opennewslabs.github.io/autoEdit_2/user_manual/usage.html)